Do the men in your life avoid going to the doctor? Is it hard for them to even talk about getting a checkup?

 - Testicular cancer

 Another reason to get regular checkups?
-A good doctor can help men make smart lifestyle choices.
+A good doctor can help men make smart lifestyle choices by discussing:

 And don’t be fooled.
 When it comes to sexually transmitted diseases, southwest Virginia has its share.

-While screenings for blood pressure and cholesterol should start at a young age, testing for colon and prostate cancer typically begins at age 50 for men at average risk (no close relatives diagnosed).
+While screenings for blood pressure and cholesterol should start at a young age, testing begins at age 45 for colorectal cancer and 50 for prostate cancer for men at average risk (no close relatives diagnosed).
 There are also screening considerations for testicular cancer.

 Finding the Right Doctor